pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 687
 00:38:07,740 --> 00:38:11,780
-Anything you do hours a day every day for years is going to alter developmental pathways.
+<mark style="background: #FFF3A3A6;">Anything you do hours a day every day for years is going to alter developmental pathways.</mark>

 688
 00:38:11,780 --> 00:38:18,260
-So, John, beyond the sort of four buckets of harm that we just went through, social deprivation,
+So, John, beyond the sort of four buckets of harm that we just went through, social deprivation, sleep deprivation, inability to pay attention and addiction, the overall mental health of American teens has absolutely plunged.

-689
-00:38:18,260 --> 00:38:23,980
-sleep deprivation, inability to pay attention and addiction, the overall mental health of

-690
-00:38:23,980 --> 00:38:27,580
-American teens has absolutely plunged.

 691
 00:38:27,580 --> 00:38:34,220